zoltan-nz/mongodb-excercise/assignment-4/assignment-4.md

 		"127.0.0.1:27021" : [
 ```

-In case of 2: 2nd shard
+Lastly, let see where is our document in case of 2 shards.
+Our document is on 2nd shard.
+See the result below.

 ```
 mongos> db.user.find({ user_id: 55555 }).explain()